CederGroupHub/AutoEMX/README.md

 ## 📁 Scripts

-This repository includes a collection of scripts that streamline the use of **AutoEMXSp**.
+This repository includes a collection of scripts that streamline the use of **AutoEMX**.
 Each script is tailored for a specific task in spectral acquisition, calibration, quantification, or analysis.

 ### 🔬 Acquisition, Quantification & Analysis
 - **Run_Acquisition_Quant_Analysis.py** — Acquire X-ray spectra and optionally perform quantification and composition analysis.
 - **Run_Quantification_Analysis.py** — Quantify acquired spectra (single or multiple samples) and perform machine-learning analysis.
 - **Run_Analysis.py** — Launch customized machine-learning analysis on previously quantified data.
-- **Fit_Quant_Single_AutoEMXSp_Spectrum.py** — Fit and optionally quantify a single spectrum measured with AutoEMXSp.
+- **Fit_Quant_Single_AutoEMX_Spectrum.py** — Fit and optionally quantify a single spectrum measured with AutoEMX.
 Prints fitting parameters and plots fitted spectrum for detailed inspection of model performance.
 - **Fit_Quant_Single_MSA_Spectrum.py** — Fit and optionally quantify a single spectrum exported by proprietary software.

 ### 📊 Particle Size Distribution Measurements